dotnet/aspire-samples/README.md

 ## Contributing

-We welcome contributions to this repository of samples related to official .NET Aspire hosting and components pieces (i.e. those pieces who's code lives in the [Aspire repo](https://github.com/dotnet/aspire) and that ship from the [**Aspire** NuGet account](https://www.nuget.org/profiles/aspire)).
+We welcome contributions to this repository of samples related to official .NET Aspire features and integrations (i.e. those pieces who's code lives in the [Aspire repo](https://github.com/dotnet/aspire) and that ship from the [**Aspire** NuGet account](https://www.nuget.org/profiles/aspire)).
 It's generally a good idea to [log an issue](https://github.com/dotnet/aspire-samples/issues/new/choose) first to discuss any idea for a sample with the team before sending a pull request.

 ## Code of conduct